 Julia Buckroyd,Emeritus Professor of Counselling, Fellow BACP.

-I am a therapist, author, broadcaster and trainer and have been working in this field for many years.
+I am a therapist, author, trainer and broadcaster and have been working in the field of eating disorders for many years.
 I am Emeritus Professor of Counselling at the University of Hertfordshire and a Fellow of the British Association for Counselling and Psychotherapy.

 How I work

-I trained first as a counsellor and then as a psychotherpist and now work in an intregrative way using elements from psychoanalytic, humanistic and cognitive practices.
+I trained first as a counsellor and then as a psychotherapist and now work in an integrative way using elements from psychoanalytic, humanistic and cognitive practices.

-I and my team of associates offer evidence based, innovative, time limited treatment for people with disordered eatingin London and St Albans, Herts.
+I offer evidence based, innovative, time limited treatment for people with disordered eating in St Albans, Herts.
 I can work with you whether you are anorexic, bulimic or a compulsive eater and whether or not you have been formally diagnosed.
 I also work with people who are distressed by their body image and have poor self esteem.

 What I can offer you

-Online individual consultations and small groups for international clients and those unable readily to access my clinics.
+- Online individual consultations for international clients and those unable readily to access my clinics.

 How therapy might help you